Lock Your Bicycle with a U-Lock and a Chain/Leash

 Bicycle Theft Prevention

 Each year, hundreds of bicycles are stolen on campus and in the city of Davis.
 Most thefts can be prevented by properly securing the bicycle with an adequate lock to an approved, fixed object (i.e. a designated bicycle parking rack).

 - 1. Register your bicycle

-- Registering your bicycle creates a legal document with the university and the State of California that your bicycle belongs to you.
-This license is both proof of ownership and makes it difficult (but not impossible) for a thief to sell your bicycle.
-Plus, should your bicycle be stolen, it is more likely to be returned to its licensed owner.
+- Registering your bicycle creates a record that your bicycle belongs to you.
+Your bicycle registration is both proof of ownership and makes it difficult (but not impossible) for a thief to sell your bicycle.
+Plus, should your bicycle be stolen, it is more likely to be returned to its registered owner.
 Learn more

 - 2. Ride a less valuable or older bicycle

 - Thieves' favorite targets are expensive, high-quality mountain bikes.
 This is so obvious, yet too many Davis cyclists persist in riding such "thief-magnets" for daily commuting in a town where distances are short, terrain is flat, and a high-dollar, 27-speed, all-terrain bike is really out of place.
 Even if theft weren't an issue, why put that daily wear and tear on such a bike?
 Get a "beater bike" for around-town use.
 Sure, it could also get stolen, but consider the comparative loss.

 - 3. Always lock your bike, even if you're leaving it for "just a minute"